rolandoislas/PeripheralsPlusOne/docs/peripherals/time_sensor.md

 # Time Sensor

----

-The Time Sensor is a simple peripheral that returns unix time in "yyyy.MM.dd.HH.mm.ss" format.
-It has only one function:
+The Time Sensor is a simple peripheral that returns the system time.

 ##Functions